 - At least one year gap should be present between the last tattoo or piercing and the beginning of surrogacy.

 - If required agree to travel for appointments.

 - Have a steady lifestyle and support system.

 Before one should be started medical and legal activities in the surrogacy process, the interested candidate must fill up the application form of a specific surrogacy agency.
 Then surrogacy professionals cross-examine all the details by direct interviewing her.
 The initial physical examination is also conducted for safety reasons, then medical screening and legal activities will start.

 During the medical screening, physical and mental health check-up is conducted, as the overall health of a surrogate is the utmost requirement in the surrogacy process.
-A series of blood tests and some medical imaging tests are done to confirm the physical capability of a surrogate to continue for the surrogacy process.
+A series of blood tests and some medical imaging tests are done to confirm the physical capability of a surrogate to continue the surrogacy process.
 In addition to medical screening, the opportunistic candidate also requires to perform a psychological screening test, as the emotional and psychological status of a surrogate is also a considerable requirement in surrogacy.
-Both, physical and mental well-being can only support to accept the body all fertility treatment, embryo transfer, carrying the offspring for the whole gestational period, deliver a child after completion of full-term and gifted to intended parents.
+Both, physical and mental well-being can only support to accept the body all fertility treatment, embryo transfer, carrying the offspring for the whole gestational period, deliver a child after the completion of full-term, and gifted to intended parents.

 Surrogacy planning is a very critical and surrogacy professional that helps to outline the objectives and requirements for individual surrogacy planning.
 The surrogacy plan will guide and become the necessary requirements of surrogacy.
 Then, the matching process starts with prospective intended parents.
 After perfect matching, the legal process and fertility treatment will start.